 Closing a solvent trading company?
-Consider doing so before 6 April 2025
+Consider doing so before 6 April 2026

-If you (or your clients) are looking to wind down a solvent trading company due to retirement or other reasons, it’s important to plan now to obtain reduced tax rates.
+If you (or your clients) are looking to wind down a solvent trading company due to retirement or other reasons, then it’s important to plan now to obtain reduced tax rates.

-From 6 April 2025, BADR CGT rates will increase from 10% to 14%.
-This rate is expected to increase again to 18% on 6 April 2026.
+From 6 April 2026 BADR CGT rates will increase from 14% to 18%.

-By exiting your business via a solvent liquidation and distributing those assets before 6 April 2025, a qualifying company with net assets of £2 million to be distributed to its 2 shareholders could provide a combined tax saving to those shareholders of £80,000*.
+By exiting your business via a solvent liquidation and distributing those assets before 6 April 2026, a qualifying company with net assets of £2 million to be distributed to its 2 shareholders could provide a combined tax saving to those shareholders of £80,000*.

-*£2 million x (14%-10%) = £80,000.
 The actual tax position will vary depending on your circumstances.
 This illustrative figure ignores the CGT annual exemption, assumes that the distribution to the shareholders qualifies for BADR in full, that the shareholders have not previously claimed any BADR or Entrepreneurs Relief, and that the shareholders have no tax base cost or capital subscribed in their shares.
 This illustration also assumes that the Targeted Anti-Avoidance Rules do not apply to distributions made in the course of the liquidation.

 Get in touch